-Standard Description Effective Date significant matters Accounting Standards Update 2014-09, Revenue from Contracts with Customers This standard will replace existing revenue recognition standards and will require entities to recognize revenues to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Update 2014-09, Revenue recognition standards and will require January 1, 2018, but we impact of the adoption of the standard from Contracts with entities to recognize revenues to depict the are permitted to adopt but do not yet have enough information Standard Description Effective Date significant matters consideration to which the entity expects to be entitled in exchange for those goods or services.
 An entity can apply the new revenue standard retrospectively to each prior reporting period presented or with the cumulative effect of initially applying the standard recognized at the date of initial application in retained earnings.
-This standard is effective January 1, 2018, but we are permitted to adopt this standard one year earlier if we choose.
-We intend to adopt this standard on January 1, 2018.
-We are in the process of evaluating the impact of the adoption of the standard, but do not yet have enough information to estimate the anticipated impact on our consolidated financial statements.
+Update 2014-09, Revenue from Contracts with recognition standards and will require entities to recognize revenues to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+An entity can apply the new revenue standard retrospectively to each prior reporting period presented or with the cumulative effect of initially applying the standard recognized at the date of initial January 1, 2018, but we are permitted to adopt this standard one year earlier if we choose.
+We intend to adopt this standard on January 1, We are in the process of evaluating the impact of the adoption of the standard, but do not yet have enough information to estimate the anticipated impact on our consolidated financial statements.